-The ordinary feminist: the relationship
+The ordinary feminist: The superwoman

 Equality in a relationship.
 I want it.
 My partner wants it.
 So why is it so damn hard?